djwrisley/RLAC/_posts/2024-02-13-guidelines-extra-credit.md

 ## Guidelines for the Post:

 Sometimes I will assign an optional extra credit opportunity.
 It will usually be in the form of an event (sometimes a remote event) to attend.
+These opportunities are entirely optional.

 To receive the amount of credit I specify, please make sure that you include the following: